s2texperiments/s3-event-notifier/README.md

 Currently only on S3Event can be set.

 Simultaneous creation of S3 event notification on the same bucket leads to crashes of the cloudformation template.
-Workaround: build a chain with dependsOn method to ensure that S3-Event-Notifier will be called sequential.
+Workaround: build a chain with DependsOn method to ensure that S3-Event-Notifier will be called sequential.